HFTrader/lucisqr/docs/source/index.rst

    usage
    api

-Lumache has its documentation hosted on Read the Docs.
+LucisQR has its documentation hosted on Read the Docs.

-New edit